Tyaoo/IoT-Vuls/D-Link DIR-846 RCE.md

 ### Description

 The remote D-Link router is affected by a remote code execution vulnerability.
-D-Link DIR-846 v1.00A52 was discovered to contain a remote command execution (RCE) vulnerability via the tomography_ping_address parameter in /HNAP1/ interface.
+D-Link DIR-846 v1.00A52 firmware was discovered to contain a remote command execution (RCE) vulnerability via the tomography_ping_address parameter in /HNAP1/ interface.

 ### Attack type